 The way I organized everything might not be Pinterest perfect but it’s perfect for us!
 These photos show how I had everything set up for when she came home as a newborn.
 Naturally, the arrangements will evolve over time.
 I hope you can take away some ideas and tips for yourself as you’re creating your little one’s space. 🙂

-This is the dresser we have – it’s currently out of stock until July 5th, 2020 but here are a ton of similar ones!
+This is the dresser we have and here are a ton of similar ones!
 We used these drawer organizers from IKEA throughout the entire dresser and I’m so glad we did.
 They don’t fit perfectly into the drawers but that’s okay — it provides some hidden storage for us.
 I’ll get to that later! 😉

 NURSERY DRESSER & CHANGING TABLE ORGANIZATION:

 [bctt tweet=”How To Organize A Nursery Dresser & Changing Table” username=”SummerTelban”]